jieggii/env-server/README.md

 # env-server
-A tiny environmental measurements server constantly pushing current environmental measurements to your Blynk dashboard.
+A compact environmental measurement server for the ESP8266 that streams real-time data to your Blynk dashboard and exposes a simple HTTP `/measurements` endpoint for easy access.
-You can also access readings through simple HTTP interface as esp8266 exposes `/measurements` endpoint.

 ![blynk preview](https://imgur.com/CDxWU6B.jpg)